cosmos/gaia/docs/hub-tutorials/join-testnet.md

 To get started, you'll need to install and configure the Gaia binary using the script below. **For Blocksync, it is important to checkout Gaia `release/v5.0.5`.
 For State Sync checkout `release/v6.0.0-rc3`**

+This example is using the Vega testnet genesis.
+For up to date values like `persistent_peers`, visit the current testnet repository's [Peers & Endpoints](https://github.com/cosmos/vega-test/blob/master/public-testnet/README.md#peers-and-endpoints) section.

 ```
 # Build gaiad binary and initialize chain
 cd $HOME